JeganS948/project2/README.md

 ### Type of final database - relational

 ### Load
-Load data in the following order:
+Load data in this sequence:
 1. Locations
 2. HistoricalWeather
 3. Stations